-Here's a 27 February stuff.co.nz article describing the expedition's beginning in Auckland and the end of the search, and a 28 February article where the survivors defended their venture and confirming that the Pole expeditioners were being flown to NZ.
+Here's a 27 February 2011 stuff.co.nz article describing the expedition's beginning in Auckland and the end of the search, and a 28 February article where the survivors defended their venture and confirming that the Pole expeditioners were being flown to NZ.
 On 28 February (US time) NSF issued this press release addressing the search efforts and the evacuation of the Pole expeditioners to NZ.
 In this 28 February Norway Post article, the expedition leader/skipper Jarle Andh°y admitted they had not applied for the proper permits.
 "I regard the area as no-man's land.
 In that case, no permits are needed," he said.

-The International Association of Antarctica Tour Operators (IAATO), whose membership includes many charter yacht owners, issued a press statement on 3 March; this stated that the Berserk operators had not secured the necessary authorization or permints, and that "...the Norwegian Polar Institute, as the competent authority, has decided to formally report the leader of the Berserk expedition to Norwegian prosecuting authorities for violations of Antarctic regulations..."
+The International Association of Antarctica Tour Operators (IAATO), whose membership includes many charter yacht owners, issued a press statement regarding Berserk on 3 March; this stated that the Berserk operators had not secured the necessary authorization or permits, and that "...the Norwegian Polar Institute, as the competent authority, has decided to formally report the leader of the Berserk expedition to Norwegian prosecuting authorities for violations of Antarctic regulations..."
+The press release is no longer online, but it is discussed in this 3 March 2011 MercoPress article "Antarctic tour operators support prosecution of Berserk yacht owner".
 Meanwhile, in an 11 March interview with Sailing World,, Jarle Andh°y refuted most of the criticism of the expedition by other experienced Antarctic sailors.
 Stay tuned...

 July 2011 update...at the Antarctic Treaty meeting in June in Buenos Aires, two reports were issued about this expedition.
 The first (these are MS Word documents) is an information paper issued jointly by Norway, New Zealand, and the United States; among other things, this paper documents a detailed timeline of the expedition--namely, they set up camp with two ATVs in front of Scott Base on 14 February (and spilled a bit of fuel near the Scott Base R/O plant!), and headed for Pole the next day via the South Pole Traverse route.
 They were 150 miles from Scott Base when the Berserk was reported missing; they then returned to McMurdo/Scott Base on the 27th and were flown to Christchurch on the last USAP C-17 flight of the season, leaving their ATVs and other gear behind.
 Also of note in this paper...an allegation that TAC (The Antarctic Company) had flown fuel to Pole for the expedition to use on the return trip.